 The last full weekend in April, the get bEHIND the aRTS Studio Tour offers three days filled with art––inviting guests to explore an entire weekend of creativity in Southeastern Wisconsin.
-Now in its ninth year, the self-guided tour allows access to 70 artists’ studios featuring over 100 creatives at 35 locations throughout Racine and Kenosha.
+Now in its tenth year, the self-guided tour allows access to 70 artists’ studios featuring over 100 creatives at 35 locations throughout Racine and Kenosha.
 Visual and performing artists will open their private workspaces for a rare, behind-the-scenes glimpse of their innovative and productive worlds.

 OS Projects, a new contemporary art gallery located in downtown Racine, will open to the public on Saturday for the first time ever, during the Studio Tour.
 The gallery’s focus is on artists who reside in the Chicago-Kenosha-Racine-Milwaukee corridor.
 Their inaugural exhibit, Seams Apparent, features the work of Racine artist Maureen Fritchen and Chicago artist Gina Lee Robbins.
 At 16th Street Studios––where over 30 artists will share their workspaces with visitors––author and self-publisher Mboya Sharif of Doses of Reality, Inc. will open her doors.
 New to the area, Sharif’s first book “Heartfelt Doses of Reality” was published in 2003 in Huntsville, Alabama.
 As a now-local book publishing consultant, Sharif and Doses of Reality works with upcoming artists

 and aspiring independent publishers––especially those interested in children’s books.